The Black Rose: Production

 The Black Rose was the first film Henry Hathaway directed after an operation for cancer.
 He had a doctor with him on set.
 Hathaway later said he felt the movie was badly cast, saying Jack Hawkins was "too old" for his role ("it should have been played by someone like Van Johnson") and that Cécile Aubry "didn't have a lick of sense.
 I tried to get Leslie Caron but Caron said she loved ballet and didn't want to be in pictures."
 He also says he and Orson Welles got along "terrible" because Welles would not follow direction.
 "It pleased him to outwit people.
 That was the trouble with him throughout his career."
+However he admired Welles.

+The Black Rose is among the first American features to be filmed on location after the Second World War, shot largely in North Africa.

 Reception

 Trade papers called the film a "notable box office attraction" in British cinemas in 1950.

+Theme

+According to biographer Kingley Canham, Tyrone Power's character, the dispossessed Walter of Gurnie, emerges as “an unsavory Hathaway hero.”

+The Norman king, Edward I (Michael Rennie), who would relinquish his crown to see a unified England, is dismissed by the Saxon Walter, who considers the king's overtures as perfidy.
+Rather than remain in England after being fraudulently disinherited by his Norman mother, Walter seeks his fortune in the Far East.
+Canham writes:

+After Walter's fellow Saxon and comrade, Tristram the bowman, is killed, he returns to England.
+Canham describes the film's denouement: “Walter, having fulfilled his destiny in a determinedly Fascist manner, receives recognition for discoveries that are not of his own making; relies on the power and protection of a warlord to further his interests and ends up getting the girl whom he had constantly abused and cynically mistreated.”